-Ref Action (including monitoring requirements) Objective Source Reference Organisation / Individual (Delivering Measure) Achievement Criteria and Reporting Requirements (Reported on the Requirements Register Published on Highways England's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) in consultation with Natural England and will require the following actions: a.
+Ref Action (including monitoring requirements) Objective Source Reference Organisation / Individual (Delivering Measure) Achievement Criteria and Reporting Requirements (Reported on the Requirements Register Published on Highways England's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Fencing has also been proposed, where necessary, to guide wildlife (mainly badger and otter) towards crossing points (refer to A-B11 of this Outline CEMP).
+Inclusion of additional fencing to guide wildlife to culverts will be considered at detailed design, prior to construction for each of Part A and Part B. A-B3 An Ancient Woodland Strategy (Appendix 9.21, Volume 7 of the ES (Application Document Reference: TR010041/APP/6.7)) has been developed in consultation with Natural England and will require the following actions: a.
 To comply with avoidance measures including siting of the route alignment to reduce land take and increase retention of ancient woodland.
 This will be achieved through construction design, including siting of compound and storage areas. b.
 Comply with the following construction mitigation requirements: i.
 Establishment of buffer/stand-off distances ii.
 Implementation of an arboriculture method statement iii.
 Access and construction traffic movements iv.
 Implementation of a Biosecurity Method Statement, as Himalayan balsam is known to be present downstream in Felton and the ancient woodland is infected with ash dieback c.
 Planting of Woodland Creation Area identified to the southwest of the River Coquet Bridge d.
 Preparation of the Woodland Creation Area, including soil testing and preparation, as required. e.
 Salvage of woodland soils and flora, where access permits f.
 Establishment of 8.16 ha of woodland, using native species of local provenance g.
-Establishment of hay meadow ground flora with provenance to the Coquet Valley, using locally sourced green hay or an appropriate hay meadow mix h.
-Sensitive sapling and seed collection from wider ancient woodland as stock plants for the woodland planting area and impacts to retained woodland as a result of Part A. ES, Paragraph 9.9.7 CEMP approved by the SoS following consultation with NCC Ancient Woodland Strategy (developed in consultation with Natural England) Arboriculture Method Statement Biosecurity Method Statement Landscape design discharged as required by the DCO
+Establishment of hay meadow ground flora with provenance to the Coquet Valley, using locally sourced green hay or an appropriate hay meadow Chapter 9: Biodiversity, Volume 2 of the ES, Paragraph 9.9.7 Designer Main contractor Site Environmental Inspection Reports CEMP approved by the SoS following consultation with NCC Ancient Woodland Strategy (developed in consultation with Natural England) Arboriculture Method Statement Biosecurity Method Statement Landscape design discharged as required by the DCO Design